This review of “The Hand of God” was first published on Sept. 2, following its premiere at the Venice Film Festival 2021.

 There is no judgment at all of the personal material Sorrentino uses in “The Hand of God,” no attempt to shape it or dig deeper into it or see beyond the many cinematic reference points that either confine or shame the limits of this family story, which includes a very tragic fate for two of the main characters.
 Like Fabietto, Sorrentino looks and looks here, but he never truly sees anything.

-“The Hand of God” opens in US theaters on December 3 and on Netflix on December 15.
+“The Hand of God” arrives on Netflix Dec.
+15.